 Of course it will.

 Write the test questions in the margins if you can.
-Some books might not have room, so it’s always smart to keep a notebook nearby as you read.
-That way, you’ll have all of your questions in one place.
+Some books might not have room so keep a notebook nearby as you read and have all of your questions in one place.

-Keep it simple.
-Just flip to the back of your class notebook, turn it upside down, and start at the back page.
-Link the content to the question in your notebook.
-Just number each question to connect it to the reading.
+You can also flip to the back of your class notebook, turn it upside down, and start at the back page.
+Reference the question to the notes in your notebook.

 If you’re typing on a laptop, you can use a flashcard app or create a Test Question document in Google Docs.
-You can type questions or you can dictate them, assuming you won’t be annoying anyone.
-Google Docs has a very good voice recognition app.
-You can quickly review your highlighted pages, think of questions, and dictate them onto a page.
-That too will save you time.
+You can type questions, or better yet, you can just dictate them.

 Wrap it up